Sakni-Tasnim/ai-network-threat-detector/README.md

 └── screenshots/
 ```

 > ⚠️ **Model files** are not included in this repo due to size.
-Download them here: [HuggingFace / Google Drive  link coming soon]
+Download them here: [HuggingFace /(https://huggingface.co/Sakni-Tasnim/network-threat-detector)]

 ---